zowe/zowe-cli/docs/Design_for_selecting_auth_type.md

 - A customer should not have to specify every possible authentication in their ordered list of authentications.
 If a site only uses password and tokens, the customer should be able to specify only those two authentications in their list.

-- A customer-specified list of authentications must contain at least one of our supported authentications.
+- If a customer-specified list of authentications contains none of our supported authentications, a default order will be used.

 - The `--show-input-only` option should show the order of authentication as part of its displayed connection properties.